Top Global University Project: Program

 The Top Global University Project began as an initiative of Prime Minister Shinzō Abe, who stated its aim was to help more of Japan's universities rank in the top 100 worldwide.
 This requires the hiring of more foreign professors and increasing foreign student attendance at Japanese universities.
 According to Martin Ince of QS World University Rankings, Prime Minister Abe stated, "the number of foreign students at a university will define its success".

-The program is slated to run from 2014 to 2023.
-Its total budget is ¥7.7 billion ($US 77 million).
+The program is slated to run for 10 years from 2014 to 2023.
+Its total budget target was originally ¥7.7 billion ($US 77 million) per year.
 The funds will be used to hire faculty who are either foreigners or Japanese nationals who have graduated from foreign universities.
 Designated universities will also establish curricula for undergraduate degree programs, provide financial support for international students, and actively recruit students worldwide.

 The Ministry of Education, Culture, Sports, Science and Technology (MEXT) adopted a two-track approach, ranking institutions in one of two categories.